Updated December 11th, 2018.

 Did you know?
 The city is also home to the largest population of sloths anywhere in the world.
 Take a walk to the outskirts of the busy city and you’ll see these carefree creatures climbing the trees.

 - Jodanga Backpackers – Perhaps the most popular backpacker hostel in Santa Cruz, the hostel provides free WIFI, breakfast, dorm rooms, communal kitchen and even a swimming pool!
 You’re guaranteed to make friends here at this party hostel.

-- Bed and Bar Backpackers – This is a great budget option for backpackers, with a very friendly owner and a quieter vibe than the above.
-Clean and good place to stay with dorms and privates.
+- Backpacker Bar & Suites – This is a great budget option for backpackers, with a very friendly owner and a quieter vibe than the above.
+A clean and good place to stay with dorms and privates.

 Best Bars in Santa Cruz!

 - San Bartolo Bar – Very fun cocktail bar with music and dancing.

 - Pallet Bar – Fun bar with friendly atmosphere, popular with students.

 - Duda Bar – Local favourite and busy on weekends.

 The ‘city park’ is worth visiting to watch the local life, especially at weekends when the park gets crowded.
 Many outdoor events take place within the 20 hectares, from fairs to concerts.
 There’s also a dancing musical fountain, (just in case you were still unsure about whether to go!) which ‘performs’ every night at 7.30pm.

 Bio Centro Guembé Eco Park